 - How far in advance will parents of food-allergic students be notified of any food celebrations, etc.?

 - Are teachers allowed to eat food in the classroom?

 - Is your child’s classroom or school nut-free?
 If so, what policy is in place that permits the class or school to be titled “nut-free” or ”allergen-free”?
 How is the policy enforced?

 - How are field trips handled?
-FAACT Field Trips, for parents and schools
+FAACT's Field Trips, for Parents and Schools

 - Discuss school bus policies.
-FAACT Bus and Transportation, for parents and schools
+FAACT's Bus Drivers and Transportation Personnel, for Parents and Schools

 - Ensure your child has been informed of need-to-know information and his or her responsibilities.
 Be sure all parties are available to address any questions and concerns your child may have and to reassure him or her.

 - Will your child give a special signal to alert the teacher that he or she might be having a reaction?